Martha Nussbaum: Personal life

-Martha Nussbaum was married to Alan Nussbaum from 1969 until they divorced in 1987; during the marriage she converted to Judaism and gave birth to her daughter Rachel.
+Nussbaum was married to Alan Nussbaum from 1969 until they divorced in 1987; during the marriage she converted to Judaism and gave birth to her daughter Rachel.
 Nussbaum's interest in Judaism has continued and deepened; on August 16, 2008, she became a bat mitzvah in a service at Temple K. A. M. Isaiah Israel in Chicago's Hyde Park, chanting from the Parashah Va-etchanan and the Haftarah Nahamu, and delivering a D'var Torah about the connection between genuine, non-narcissistic consolation and the pursuit of global justice.

 Nussbaum's daughter Rachel died in 2019 due to a drug-resistant infection following successful transplant surgery.
-At the time of her death she was a government affairs attorney in the Wildlife Division of Friends of Animals, a nonprofit organization working for animal welfare.
+At the time of her death, she was a government affairs attorney in the Wildlife Division of Friends of Animals, a nonprofit organization working for animal welfare.
 The two women had co-authored four articles about wild animals.
 Nussbaum dated and lived with Cass Sunstein for more than a decade.
 They had been engaged to be married.
 She had previously had a romantic relationship with Amartya Sen.

 Major works

 The Fragility of Goodness

 The Fragility of Goodness: Luck and Ethics in Greek Tragedy and Philosophy confronts the ethical dilemma that individuals strongly committed to justice are nevertheless vulnerable to external factors that may deeply compromise or even negate their human flourishing.
 Discussing literary as well as philosophical texts, Nussbaum seeks to determine the extent to which reason may enable self-sufficiency.
 She eventually rejects the Platonic notion that human goodness can fully protect against peril, siding with the tragic playwrights and Aristotle in treating the acknowledgment of vulnerability as a key to realizing the human good.

-Her interpretation of Plato's Symposium in particular drew considerable attention.
-Under Nussbaum's consciousness of vulnerability, the re-entrance of Alcibiades at the end of the dialogue undermines Diotima's account of the ladder of love in its ascent to the non-physical realm of the forms.
+Nussbaum's interpretation of Plato's Symposium in particular drew considerable attention.
+Under her consciousness of vulnerability, the re-entrance of Alcibiades at the end of the dialogue undermines Diotima's account of the ladder of love in its ascent to the non-physical realm of the forms.
 Alcibiades's presence deflects attention back to physical beauty, sexual passions, and bodily limitations, hence highlighting human fragility.
 Fragility brought attention to Nussbaum throughout the humanities.
 It garnered wide praise in academic reviews, and even drew acclaim in the popular media.
 Camille Paglia credited Fragility with matching "the highest academic standards" of the twentieth century, and The Times Higher Education called it "a supremely scholarly work".
 Nussbaum's reputation extended her influence beyond print and into television programs like PBS's Bill Moyers.